DenizenScript/Denizen-Beginners-Guide/source/guides/contributing/tags-mechs-properties.md

 It's time we talk about **NMS** <span class="parens">(short for `net.minecraft.server`, the core Minecraft server package)</span>.
 "NMS" code in Denizen is generally used any time the Spigot API does not support a feature, or code must be written differently depending on the Minecraft version.
 In the case of item display names, the Spigot API has a method for display names that improperly handles advanced text features <span class="parens">(for example, alternate fonts)</span> and as such a special NMS assisted implementation is used instead in Denizen.

 Denizen provides NMS tooling through the class `NMSHandler` and its attached sub-classes.
 The specific class we want to access is `ItemHelper`, which can be accessed via `NMSHandler.getItemHelper()`.
-We can then use `setDisplayName(ItemTag)` and `setDisplayName(ItemTag, String)` to achieve what we want.
+We can then use `getDisplayName(ItemTag)` and `setDisplayName(ItemTag, String)` to achieve what we want.

-Going back to the item mechanism - it's a simple call to `getDisplayName()` to get the display string.
-After that, we can just use string concatenation.
+Going back to the item mechanism - it's a simple call to those two methods, and some string concatenation.
 Here's our final implementation:

 ```java
 if (mechanism.matches("wrap_brackets") && mechanism.requireInteger()) {